Navigation auf uzh.ch

 Phone: +41 44 635 48 41

 Why do I work with viruses?
 The quick answer is because viruses are so interesting.
 Viruses infect all cells and living beings on the planet, and have been in us ever since.
-Yet we do not know enough about them, especially, how they change the way their host cells work, and how they cause disease.
+Yet we do not know enough about them, especially, lacking crucial knowledge how infection changes host cells, and how this causes disease.

-In the course of my studies of Experimental Biology at ETH Zurich in Switzerland, I became fascinated with the question how do cells work.
-During my doctoral and postdoctoral work at ETH and in the US, I developed procedures to better understand the inner workings of cells at the molecular level.
-I was fascinated by the question how eucaryotic cells receive cues from the outside, and transmit information to the cytoplasm and the nucleus, where most genes are regulated.
-To answer these questions, I decided to use viruses.
-Together with a dedicated team of students and scientists, we explore how some viruses deliver their genome into the cell nucleus, and others replicate and produce progeny in the cytoplasm.
+In the course of my studies of Experimental Biology at ETH Zürich in Switzerland, I became fascinated with the question how do normal cells work.
+During my doctoral and postdoctoral work at ETH and in the US, I developed procedures to better understand how eukaryotic cells receive cues from the outside, and transmit information to the cytoplasm and the nucleus, for example impacting on gene regulation.
+Together with a dedicated team of students and scientists, we have explored this question by using viruses, and studying how they deliver their genes into the cell nucleus.
+We have recently extended the work to explore how a DNA virus, adenovirus, replicates and produces progeny in the nucleus, and controls its egress from infected cells along a lytic or a nonlytic pathway.